Jagannath Shankarseth: Philanthropy

-The Dr. Bhau Daji Lad Museum, at Byculla in Mumbai which was designed by a famous London architect was built with the patronage of many wealthy Indian businessmen and philanthropists like Jagannath, David Sassoon and Sir Jamsetjee Jejeebhoy.
+The Dr. Bhau Daji Lad Museum, at Byculla in Mumbai which was designed by a famous London architect was built with the patronage of many wealthy Indian businessmen and philanthropists like Jagannath Shankar Sheth, David Sassoon and Sir Jamsetjee Jejeebhoy.

-The Bhavani-Shankar Mandir and The Ram Mandir near Nana Chowk were built by Shankarsheth Babulsheth in the early-19th century and are currently in the possession of the Shankarsheth family.
+The Bhavani-Shankar Mandir and The Ram Mandir near Nana Chowk were built by Shankar Sheth, Babulsheth in the early-19th century and are currently in the possession of the Shankar Sheth family.